 Folic acid is a well-known nutrient for its importance in pregnancy, however, choline is arguably as important for brain development and memory.
 The needs for this nutrient are the highest in breastfeeding mums.
 The best food sources of choline are eggs and organ meats like liver.

 Magnesium continues to support your baby’s growth and development through the duration of breastfeeding also.
-Most likely, your magnesium stores are depleted from pregnancy, so increasing magnesium after delivery is extremely important.
+Most likely, your magnesium levels are depleted from pregnancy, so increasing magnesium after delivery is extremely important.
 It can also act as a relaxing mineral, therefore enjoying magnesium in the form of bath salts can be extra beneficial for soothing the body and mind.

 Mood supportive nutrition